World’s Strongest Castles

 15. Spiš Castle – Spišské Podhradie, Prešov, Slovakia

 One of the largest castles in all of Europe by area, Spiš Castle is a highly formidable medieval fortress.
 The castle originally dates from the 12th century, on the foundation of a much earlier castle.
 Throughout history, it was primarily controlled by the Kingdom of Hungary.
 Unfortunately, after an 18th-century fire, today the castle is largely left in ruins.
-However, it is currently listed as a UNESCO World Heritage site and is frequently visited by tourists in Slovakia.
+However, it is currently listed as a UNESCO World Heritage Site and is frequently visited by tourists in Slovakia.

 14. Malbork Castle – Malbork, Pomeranian, Poland

 Malbork Castle is the largest castle in the world by land area and was originally built by Knights of the Teutonic Order.
 Construction on the castle began in the 13th century with many of the oldest portions containing Gothic Architecture, and work continued for several centuries after that.
 The castle was expanded repeatedly to provide more and more living space for the soldiers garrisoned within.
 This expansion created a series of defensive rings with different layers of towers, moats, and walls.
-Malbork Castle is strategically placed on the banks of the Nogat River, which allowed it to oversee much of the ships entering and exiting Poland from the Baltic Sea.
+Malbork Castle is strategically placed on the banks of the Nogat River, which allowed it to oversee many of the ships entering and exiting Poland from the Baltic Sea.

 Many Medieval Castles were built using features from Gothic Architecture, check out our article, “Gothic Architecture: The Top 25 Examples” to learn more!